ksheersagaragrawal/surveillancerobot/README.md

 ## Support

 If you have any questions, concerns, or need support regarding the Surveillance Robot project, feel free to reach out.
-We are here to assist you in making the most of this innovative solution.
+I am here to assist you in making the most of this innovative solution.